target/flottbot/.github/CONTRIBUTING.md

 - Submit a PR for your changes.

-- After the Travis build passes and you have an approved review, we will merge your PR.
+- After the Github Actions build passes and you have an approved review, we will merge your PR.

 - We will tag a release for flottbot when the desired functionality is present and stable.
   - Production images of your changes will be published to Docker Hub and new binaries will be built and made available via Github Releases